ryanongwx/tp/docs/DeveloperGuide.md

 **Manual Selection of Month and Year**: A dropdown menu or a picker control will be integrated into the UI, enabling users to quickly jump to a specific month and year without sequentially navigating through each month.

 **`viewcalender MM YYYY` command**: For users who prefer typing through the CLI, we will implement a command that allows them to view the calendar for a specific month and year.
 Users will be able to enter a command in the format viewcalendar MM YYYY (e.g., viewcalendar 12 2023 to view December 2023), and the calendar will update to display the selected month and year.

+### Enhanced Appointment Calender UI

+#### Current Implementation

+The existing UI of the Appointment Calendar displays a truncated version of the appointment name and limits the visible appointments to only two per day.
+This restriction can lead to incomplete information visibility which is not optimal for efficiency and user experience.

+#### Proposed Enhancement

+To improve the user interface and overall user experience of the Appointment Calendar, the following enhancements are proposed:

+**Expanded Appointment Visibility**: Modify the calendar layout to allow for the display of more than two appointments per day.
+This could involve redesigning the day cells to accommodate more entries or implementing a scrolling mechanism within each day cell for days with numerous appointments.
+Ensure that the UI remains uncluttered and user-friendly, even with the inclusion of more appointment entries per day.

+**Full Appointment Name Display**: Adjust the UI to display the full name of each appointment, rather than a truncated version.
+This will enable users to quickly identify appointments at a glance without needing to hover over or click into the appointment for full details.
+Implement a dynamic text resizing or wrapping feature within each calendar entry to ensure that longer appointment names fit within the allocated space without compromising readability.

+**Responsive and Adaptive Design**: Enhance the calendar’s responsive design so it adapts effectively to different screen sizes and resolutions.
+This ensures that the increased information density does not negatively impact users on smaller screens or mobile devices.

+### Enhanced NRIC Parameter for Patients

+#### Current Implementation

+In the current implementation the NRIC parameter for patient identification is limited in its format.
+It accepts an entry consisting of an alphabet, followed by seven digits, and then another alphabet.
+This format, while broadly useful, does not align completely with real-world scenarios, particularly in Singapore, and lacks the flexibility required for foreign patients.

+#### Proposed Enhancement

+To make the NRIC parameter more inclusive and reflective of real-world use cases, especially in Singapore, we propose enhancing the NRIC parameter with the following features:

+**Restricted First Alphabet**: The first alphabet in the NRIC will now be restricted to specific letters, such as 'S' and 'T', which are currently used in Singapore.
+This change aligns the system more closely with the actual format of NRICs in Singapore.

+**Optional Passport Number Support**: To accommodate foreign patients who do not have an NRIC, the system will be enhanced to accept passport numbers as an alternative identifier.
+This feature is particularly important for private clinics that cater to a diverse patient base, including non-residents and tourists.